treborin/LibreBooking/doc/SAML-Configuration.md

 `technicalcontact_email` - Your email address  (or anyone responsible for managing SSO integrations)

-`secretsalt`
-: Set this to any secure, random value.
+`secretsalt` - Set this to any secure, random value.

-`auth.adminpassword`
-: Set this to any secure, random value, you will use this to access the admin page of the web UI for SimpleSAML.
+`auth.adminpassword` - Set this to any secure, random value, you will use this to access the admin page of the web UI for SimpleSAML.

-`trusted.url.domains`
-: This should be set to an array of domains that will participate in the SSO handshake.
+`trusted.url.domains` - This should be set to an array of domains that will participate in the SSO handshake.
 I use `array(‘saml.librebooking.com’, ‘librebooking.com’)`

-`session.cookie.domain`
-: This should be set to the wildcard subdomain of your primary domain.
+`session.cookie.domain` - This should be set to the wildcard subdomain of your primary domain.
 For example, I use `.librebooking.com`

-`session.cookie.secure`
-: This should be set to true, assuming all traffic is sent over https.
+`session.cookie.secure` - This should be set to true, assuming all traffic is sent over https.

-`store.type`
-: Set this to `sql`.
+`store.type` - Set this to `sql`.
 This ensures that PHP sessions from LibreBooking and sessions from SimpleSAMLphp do not conflict.

-`store.sql.dsn`
-: should be set to a writable location for the sqlite database.
+`store.sql.dsn` - This should be set to a writable location for the sqlite database.
 You **must** have SQLite support in PHP enabled for this to work.
 Alternatively, you can set up any PDO supported database to store session data.
 Since I use SQLite, I have this set to something like `sqlite:/home/username/tmp/sqlitedatabase.sq3`